el-bob-o/FFXIAddons-1/mmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

+## mmbot buyitem (number)

+Make sure your cursor is on the item you want to buy, then enter the command with the number you want to buy.
+This sends an enter input, then left arrow key input, and finally another enter input to select the item and then select yes.

 # Version History
+1.1.0:
+- add buyitem function
+- fix game logic so that it doesn't try to block opponent multiple turn when area 2 has 2 and area 4 has 3.

 1.0.7:
 - fix setdelay function